 • With homeowners, “How did you end up living in this area?”

 Ask about the prospect's experience with the company:

 • “What do you enjoy the most about the business?”

-With homeowners, ask about the neighborhood
+With homeowners, ask about the neighborhood:

 • “What do you like the most about the neighborhood?